anth64/stk/docs/design.md

 ---

 ## Key Principles
-1. **Portability:** Runs on hardware from retro consoles to modern PCs.
+1. **Portability:** Runs on systems that have dynamically linked libraries.
 2. **Simplicity:** Minimal API, easy to integrate into any engine or game.
 3. **Flexibility:** Supports multiple languages via optional WASM modules.
 4. **Performance:** Lean, predictable, small binaries; no unnecessary runtime.